EllieBelly4/RainbowRunner/readme.md

 To run all commands in here use: `go run cmd/rrcli`

-* `dump` - Parses all Dungeon Runners configuration files in a directory and outputs a compiled JSON that is readable by RainbowRunner, use after you run `cmd/scan_pkg.go` to extract the config files.
+#### `rrcli config`

+Commands for working with DR game configuration.

 * `get` - Retrieve configuration data for specific GCObjects with text/regexp support, can also limit to categories e.g. "Armor"
 * `list` - List all GCObjects with simple filter and depth options

-* `list-category` - Retrieve a list of all categories that can be searched, use with `-d $NUMBER` to increase depth, `-1` for unlimited
+#### `rrcli config extract`

+Commands for extracting data from the configuration files.

+* `dump` - Parses all Dungeon Runners configuration files in a directory and outputs a compiled JSON that is readable by RainbowRunner, use after you run `cmd/scan_pkg.go` to extract the config files.
 * `categorise` - Parse the dumped configuration from `dump` and generate the category config file ([resources/Dumps/generated/drcategories.json](resources/Dumps/generated/drcategories.json)).

+#### `rrcli config category`

+Commands which attempt to group GCObjects into categories for helping with discovery of objects.
+These categories are not always the clearest or most useful but can be in very specific circumstances.

+* `list` - Retrieve a list of all categories that can be searched, use with `-d $NUMBER` to increase depth, `-1` for unlimited
+* `get` - Get a specific category details

+#### `rrcli models`

+Commands for working with DR format models

-* `models convert` - Convert models from `.3dnode` to `.obj` and `.mtl`
+* `convert` - Convert models from `.3dnode` to `.obj` and `.mtl`

 ## Contributing